 Security threats are constantly evolving, and compliance requirements are becoming increasingly complex.
-Organizations large and small must create a comprehensive security program to cover both challenges.
-Without a security policy, it is impossible to coordinate and enforce a security program across an organization, nor is it possible to communicate security measures to third parties and external auditors.
+Organizations must create a comprehensive information security policy to cover both challenges.
+An information security policy makes it possible to coordinate and enforce a security program and communicate security measures to third parties and external auditors.

 - The importance of an information security policy